OpenTSLab/TimeOmni/README.md

 **🎉 Accepted to ICLR 2026**

-**📢 The datasets and baseline evaluation scripts will be open-sourced on Hugging Face.**
+**📢 The datasets and baseline evaluation scripts will be open-sourced soon.**

 **This is the official SciTS (TimeOmni) repository.**